CC-Digital-Innovation/prtg-psu-sensor-deployer/README.md

    C:\Program Files (x86)\PRTG Network Monitor\snmplibs\
    ```

-   **Important:** The OIDLIB must be installed on:
+   **Note:** The OIDLIB only needs to be installed on the PRTG core server, not on remote probes.
-   - The PRTG core server
-   - Each remote probe that monitors Arista/Palo Alto devices

    After copying, reload the libraries using one of these methods:
    - **PRTG Web UI:** Setup > Administrative Tools > Load Lookups and File Lists